 Pai Gow poker can be played at Crown Casinos of Melbourne and Perth.
-Crown Casino Melbourne is also referred to as Crown Casino and Entertainment Complex is located on the south bank of the Yarra River, in Melbourne, Australia.
+Crown Casino Melbourne also referred to as Crown Casino and Entertainment Complex is located on the south bank of the Yarra River, in Melbourne, Australia.
 Crown Casino is a unit of Crown Limited, and the first casino of the now–international Crown brand.
 It is the largest casino complex in the Southern Hemisphere and one of the largest in the world.
-The complex also hosts four hotels, Crown Towers, Crown Promenade, and Crown Metropol, with a fourth hotel approved for construction which is expected to commence in 2018.
+The complex also hosts four hotels, Crown Towers, Crown Promenade, and Crown Metropol, with a fourth hotel approved for construction which is expected to commence.

 Both these casinos offer the game of Pai Gow for players to enjoy.

 Crown casino Melbourne came into existence in 1997 and is licensed to operate 2,628 electronic gaming machines and 540 table games, with a casino license that extends to 2050.
 The casino also includes award-winning VIP facilities.
 Its VIP program is driven by an extensive international clientele, particularly from Asia, while its main gaming floor attracts tourists and locals alike.

 Crown is open 24 hours a day, 7 days a week except on the following days: Christmas Day, Good Friday, and Anzac Day.
 On these days, Crown is closed from 4 am and re-opens at noon.